·5 min read·Source: CAA Air Navigation Order 2016 (as amended) & UK UAS Regulation

 [ ] Report template designed (client-ready format)

-🎯 Solar panels degrade 0.5–0.8% annually (detectable via thermal) 🎯 Single failed panel can cause 5–15% system output loss (expensive if undetected) 🎯 Thermal imaging detects failures 2–3 years earlier than manual inspection 🎯 Inspection cost: £1,500–3,500 per site (saves £10,000+ in output recovery) 🎯 ROI breakeven: 5 months–2.5 years (utility-scale to residential) 🎯 A2 Certificate required (minimum qualification) 🎯 Annual inspections justified (ROI excellent, degradation trends revealed)
+Solar panels degrade 0.5–0.8% annually (detectable via thermal) Single failed panel can cause 5–15% system output loss (expensive if undetected) Thermal imaging detects failures 2–3 years earlier than manual inspection Inspection cost: costs vary significantly depending on the drone and accessories chosen (saves costs vary significantly depending on the drone and accessories chosen+ in output recovery) ROI breakeven: 5 months–2.5 years (utility-scale to residential) A2 Certificate required (minimum qualification) Annual inspections justified (ROI excellent, degradation trends revealed)

 Next Steps: Launch Solar Inspection Business